rohit1620/rohit1620/README.md

 ## :sassy_man:  About me
- A Full Stack Web Developer based in India.
-A creative coder who specializes in MERN stack.
-I make it my mission to design pixel-perfect websites and applications with optimized code that run blazing fast.
+ A dedicated Full Stack Web Developer having specialized in MERN stack from Masai School.
+Having a passion to learn new technology.
+Looking for a job apportunity in a technology-driven organization that showcases one's skills and enhances one's career and technical knowledge.
 - :thinking: I’m currently open for: `A new `job opportunity`, this is [MY RESUME]().
 - :nerd_face: Always `learning new things`